borisdev/research/tune-chatgpt/README.md

+# How ChatGPT will revamp your company's machine learning text classification project

+TLDR: If your text classification AI feature is stuck, consider pausing your project and making a PoC based on fine-tuning ChatGPT.

+The software problem we are focused on in this article is building a niche text classification system.
+A niche text classification system in one that depends on domain expertise and data only existing in your business sector or company.
+An off-the-shelf LLM, such as ChatGPT, can not provide sufficiently good niche text classifications unless it is fine-tuned based using the mental model of your domain experts.
+Currently, the standard approach is to use human annotators to label examples in order to train a machine learning model that attempts to represent the mental model of a company's domain experts.
+In this article we conjecture how fine-tuning ChatGPT will force a fundamental change in how ML projects are organized.
-# Fine-tuning ChatGPT to replace human annotation and ML model optmization R&D
+Fine-tuning ChatGPT model can replace both human annotation, as well as R&D on ML model optimizations, but at the risk that comes with organizational change.

 This is the first article in a two part series.

-1. Fine-tune high level
-2. Simple example using keto dish classification

-TLDR: If your AI feature is stuck becaause of bad quality training data you might consider pausing your labeling after reading this.

-This is a non-technical overview on moving away from human annotation and towards fine-tuning ChatGPT or other large language models (LLM).

-This is a simplification of material you will at these site on the internet... .

-In this article we try to provide non-technical high-level overview of how fine-tuning ChatGPT is new and different to conventional human labeling.

-Our audience are CTOs that have invest in an AI NLP classifier feature that requires internal domain expertise on some niche prediction problem.

-There is a new situation for CTOs.

-- the consensus is that human labeling kills lots of projects
-- new tools have emerged making expensive labeling obsolete
-- ChatGPT just lowered the barrier to entry for making AI features; so your competitors are rushing to steal your customers by getting their AI feature working before you
+In next article we will walk through an example of fine-tuning.

-The ultimate problem is the same whether you use human labelers or a LLM -- you need to get your experts domain knowledge into a computational prediction model.
+Some things will not change with ChatGPT.
+The root problem is the you need to get your experts domain knowledge into a computational prediction model.
+This remains the same whether you use human annotators or fine-tune ChatGPT to make your niche text classifier.
+Also the experimental or iterative nature of the solution is the same whether you use human annotators or fine-tune ChatGPT.

-The solution is to iterate
+Here are the simplified steps:

-- distill or model your expert's knowledge
+1. distill your expert's mental models into labeled examples
-- run an experiment
-  - train model
+2. train a computer model with the labeled examples
-  - analyze prediction
-- if good enough...launch
-- else repeat, and try to do a better job modeling your expert's knowledge and repeat

-The purpose of the labeler is to scale your expert.
+3. analyze the resulting predictions
+4. if good enough...launch...else figure out where you missed in modeling your expert's knowledge, then repeat above

+## Some factors of garbage output from human annotation systems

+The purpose of human annotators is to scale your expert to train the model faster.
+The problem is that it not trivial to transfer the mental model of your expert to the human annotators.
+In addition, there is a large time lag to get feedback on success.

 ## Old way to run one experiment